 Status and Distribution

-Widespread and common over much of southern, central and eastern England, eastern Wales and the Channel Islands.
-Local over the rest of Wales and more southern parts of northern England.
-There were some indications that the species was pushing northward during the late 1990s and the first few years of the 21st century but any expansion of range seems to have faltered.
-Apparently absent from Ireland, Northern Ireland, Isle of Man and Scotland.
-A single 1970s record from central Scotland requires verification.
+Widespread and common over much of southern, central and eastern England, eastern and southernmost Wales and the Channel Islands.
+Local over the rest of Wales and some southern parts of northern England.
+The species may have been expanding its range northwards during the late 1990s and the first few years of the 21st century but indications are that this expansion has now come to a halt.

 Foodplant and Larval Feeding Signs